University of Portland

-The University of Portland (UP) is a private Catholic university in Portland, Oregon.
-It was founded in 1901 and is affiliated with the Congregation of Holy Cross, which also founded UP's sister school the University of Notre Dame.
-The university enrolls approximately 3,730 students.
+The University of Portland (UP) is a private Catholic university in Portland, Oregon, United States.
+It was founded in 1901 and is affiliated with the Congregation of Holy Cross, which also founded UP's sister school, the University of Notre Dame.
+UP enrolls approximately 3,700 students.

-The campus is located in the University Park neighborhood near St. Johns, on a bluff overlooking the Willamette River.
-With a college of arts and sciences; a graduate school; and schools of business, education, engineering, and nursing and health innovations, it is the only comprehensive Catholic university in Oregon.
-It is the largest corporation in North Portland and has an annual economic impact on Portland of some $170 million.
-More than 13,000 alumni live in the Portland metropolitan area.
+The campus is in the University Park neighborhood near St. Johns, on a bluff overlooking the Willamette River.
+With a college of arts and sciences, a graduate school, and schools of business, education, engineering, and nursing and health innovations, it is Oregon's only comprehensive Catholic university.
+UP is North Portland's largest corporation and has an annual economic impact on Portland of $170 million.
+More than 17,000 alumni live in the Portland metropolitan area.

 History

 The first institution located on Waud's Bluff was Portland University, which was established by the Methodist Episcopal Church in 1891.
 Amid financial setbacks following the Panic of 1893, Portland University vacated the Bluff Campus to hold classes from 1896 to 1897 in East Portland, where it was joined temporarily by the recently insolvent College of Puget Sound.

 According to University of Portland tradition, Archbishop Alexander Christie, the head of the Archdiocese of Portland in Oregon, saw a large building on the bluff from aboard a ship on the nearby Willamette River.
 He learned that it was called West Hall and had been unoccupied for several years since the closure of Portland University.

 The Archdiocese purchased West Hall (renamed Waldschmidt Hall in 1992) and the surrounding campus with financial assistance from the Congregation of Holy Cross, and named the new institution Columbia University after the nearby Columbia River.
 The university opened its doors to 52 young men on September 5, 1901, with eight Catholic priests from the local archdiocese serving as professors.
 At the request of the archbishop, the Congregation of the Holy Cross assumed ownership of the university in 1902.

 After two decades, Columbia University achieved junior college status.
 In 1925, the university's College of Arts and Sciences was founded, and in 1929, a class of seven men were awarded the university's first bachelor's degrees.
-In 1935, the school took on its present name.
+In 1935, the school took on its present name, the University of Portland.
 The 1930s also saw the St. Vincent Hospital school incorporated to the university as the School of Nursing & Health Innovations, and the creation of the School of Business.

 In 1948 the school of Engineering was founded, followed by the Graduate School in 1950 and the School of Education in 1962.
 University of Portland admitted women to all courses of study in 1951.
 Prior to this transition, Marylhurst University had been the only Catholic institution of higher learning to serve the educational needs of Oregon women.
 The building housing the library was completed in 1957.
 In 1967 ownership of the school was transferred from the Congregation of Holy Cross to a board of Regents.
 Multnomah College became part of the University of Portland (UP) in 1969.